LBNL-ETA/frads/doc/source/index.rst

 Welcome to frads
 ================

-frads is Python package for higher-level abstraction (wrapper) of Radiance workflows, especially for matrix-based simulation methods.
+Frads is an open-source library providing high-level abstraction (wrapper) of Radiance matrix-based simulation workflows.

 .. toctree::
    :maxdepth: 2